ayusyagol11/flight_delay/README.md

 ## 📅 Project Overview

-I recently built an interactive Flight Delay Dashboard using Dash, Plotly, and Pandas.
+I recently built an interactive **Flight Delay Dashboard** using **Dash**, **Plotly**, and **Pandas**.
 This dashboard provides insightful visualizations of airline delays, helping users analyze trends based on different delay types: Carrier, Weather, NAS (National Aviation System), Security, and Late Aircraft delays.
 The dashboard allows users to select a specific year (from 2003 to 2020) and explore delay patterns for various airlines.

 ## 🌟 Key Features